geoscript/geoscript-js/doc/api/geom/collection.rst

 Properties
 ----------

-In addition to the properties common to all :class:`Geometry` subclasses, GeometryCollection geometries have the properties documented below.
+In addition to the properties common to all :class:`geom.Geometry` subclasses, GeometryCollection geometries have the properties documented below.

 .. attribute:: GeometryCollection.components